Evernote/evernote-cloud-sdk-ios/README.md

 ### What iOS versions are supported?

-This version of the SDK is designed for iOS 7 and above.
+This version of the SDK is designed for iOS 8.0 and above.
+If you want to support iOS 7, please checkout the [ios7](https://github.com/evernote/evernote-cloud-sdk-ios/tree/ios7) branch.

 ### Does the Evernote SDK support ARC?